Rohankashyap5526/Notes/README.md

 Potential Features (based on structure):
 Travel blogs or guides
-Navigation for different travel categories or destinations User interaction, possibly with reviews or user-submitted content
+Navigation for different travel categories or destinations User interaction, possibly with reviews or user-submitted content.